jefflund/archive/README.md

 seed
 ====
 If you use this for generating passwords you actually use, make sure to keep your seed a secret, as it can be used to generate all your other passwords.
+Choose a seed which cannot be guessed easily (e.g. your birthday or low numbers are probably not good choices).
+You might also want to keep your genpass usage out of your bash history.
+Granted, if someone else has access to your bash history, they are root and you are already screwed, but if you are paranoid about your coworkers/sysadmins, consider adding `*genpass*` to your `HISTIGNORE`.

 usage
 =====